dhammon/AttacksAndCountermeasures/textbook/05-OperatingSystemSecurity.md

 > echo “AmsiScanBuffer”
 > ```
 > #### Step 2 - Bypass Defender
 > Navigate to Rasta Mouse’s AMSI patch within GitHub.
-Copy each line/block into your PowerShell terminal one at a time hitting enter in between.
+Copy each line/block into your PowerShell terminal one at a time hitting enter in between a few times.
 You can find Rasta’s patch code in the following link.
 > https://github.com/S3cur3Th1sSh1t/Amsi-Bypass-Powershell#patching-amsi-amsiscanbuffer-by-rasta-mouse
 > Once all lines/blocks are copied, retest to confirm that the PowerShell process is no longer hooked into Windows Defender.
 > ```powershell
 > echo “AmsiScanBuffer”
 > ```
+> >[!tip] Tip - Troubleshooting Bypass
+> >You may need to start a fresh powershell terminal.
+Also, use your imagination on what else you could do to break up the commands yet still bypass AMSI.
 > #### Step 3 - Test Other Bypasses
 > Pick another bypass method from the following link and test in a new PowerShell instance.
 Can you find another method that works?
 > https://github.com/S3cur3Th1sSh1t/Amsi-Bypass-Powershell